 Related topics can be found in the following sections:

-- Cumulocity's domain model, for understanding the data structures exchanged between agents and the Cumulocity core.
+- Cumulocity´s domain model in the Concepts guide, for understanding the data structures exchanged between agents and the Cumulocity core.

-- Device integration, for understanding in detail how to develop agent software.
+- Device SDK guide for understanding in detail how to develop agent software using the REST or MQTT protocols.

-- Reference guide, for a detailed specification of the interfaces between agents and the Cumulocity core.
+- Rest implementation in the Reference guide, for a detailed specification of the interfaces between agents and the Cumulocity core.

 What is an agent?